China's economic growth more than halves in second quarter

 BEIJING: China's economic growth more than halved in the second quarter from a record expansion in the first three months of the year, as slowing manufacturing activity, higher raw material costs and new COVID-19 outbreaks weighed on the recovery momentum.

-Gross domestic product (GDP) expanded 7.9per cent in the April-June quarter from a year earlier, official data showed on Thursday, missing expectations for a rise of 8.1per cent in a Reuters poll of economists.
+Gross domestic product (GDP) expanded 7.9 per cent in the April-June quarter from a year earlier, official data showed on Thursday (Jul 15), missing expectations for a rise of 8.1 per cent in a Reuters poll of economists.

-Growth slowed significantly from a record 18.3per cent expansion in the January-March period, when the year-on-year growth rate was heavily skewed by the COVID-induced slump in the first quarter of 2020.
+Growth slowed significantly from a record 18.3 per cent expansion in the January-March period, when the year-on-year growth rate was heavily skewed by the COVID-19-induced slump in the first quarter of 2020.

 June activity data slowed from the month before but beat expectations.